 May I know the love of Jesus in my heart.
 May I plant the love of Jesus in the world.
 May I grow the love of Jesus in my home.
+Amen.

-For tips and information on the importance of silent time with God and how to lead children in meditation, please see Abundant Life Garden Project® Facilitators Guide.
+For tips and information on the importance of silent time with God and how to lead children in meditation, please see Abundant Life Garden Project® Facilitators Guide as offered by Episcopal Relief & Development.